-Culinary Stage: Ocean Wise Demo with Skipper Otto
+Culinary Stage: Ocean Wise Demo with Skipper Otto and Winemaker's CUT

-Main Topic of Discussion:Overfishing is a monumental, global issue.
+Overfishing is a monumental, global issue.
 Ocean Wise seafood is a conservation program that makes it easy for consumers to choose sustainable seafood for the long-term health of our oceans.
-The Ocean Wise symbol next to a seafood item is our assurance of an ocean-friendly seafood choice.
+The Ocean Wise symbol next to a seafood item is assurance of an ocean-friendly seafood choice.
 With over 700 Ocean Wise partners with thousands of locations across Canada, the Ocean Wise seafood program makes it easy for consumers to make sustainable seafood choices that ensure the health of our oceans for generations to come.

+Stacy is a Sous Chef for the Ocean Wise Association working out of the Vancouver Aquarium.
+Born and raised in Saskatchewan, her love for prairie flavours began at a young age on her grandparent’s seed farm.
 After studying at SAIT Polytechnic she went on to work at the Wascana Country Club where she had the opportunity to compete in the Canadian Culinary Championships in 2015.
 In 2016 she became the Head Chef at 641 Grill, a farmer owned and locally sourced restaurant.
 Here she continued to hone her craft and started dreaming about the potential that prairie flavours could have with a more global perspective.
 In 2018 Stacy relocated to Vancouver to work with Ocean Wise.
 Here she strives to combine her Saskatchewan heritage with Pacific Northwest flavours to create dishes that comfort and intrigue.